bhavananarla/Sentiment-Analysis/sa-frontend/README.md

 sa-frontend is a nginx webserver that serves ReactJs static files.
 For this,
 We need to setup react for local development
-First, install ndode.js and npm on your locak machine.
+First, install node.js and npm on your local machine.
 After installing use command npm-install.
 This command downloads all the dependencies for the react app and place them in a node_modules folder.
 After this, use npm-start to start the application and we can run it on localhost:3000 The next step is to build the app using npm run build command.